 At least 2 but less than 4 years

-The student population of Eastfield College has grown by 9% over five years.
+The student population of Eastfield College has stayed relatively flat over five years.

-The student:teacher ratio of 27:1 has decreased from 57:1 over five years.
+The student:teacher ratio of 27:1 has stayed the same over five years.

 The Eastfield College diversity score of 0.66 is less than the state average of 0.68.
 The school's diversity has stayed relatively flat over five years.